Red Sox vs. Astros Player Props Betting Odds

 Bregman Stats

-- Bregman enters this game looking to extend his two-game hit streak.
-During his last five outings he is batting .381 with three doubles, a home run, four walks and five RBI.
+- Bregman has picked up a hit in three games in a row.
+During his last five outings he is hitting .381 with three doubles, a home run, three walks and five RBI.

 Bregman Recent Games